 Across the United States, approximately one in three people know someone who is addicted to opioids.
 According to the National Institutes of Health, over 130 people die every day due to an opioid overdose.
 In Illinois alone, the opioid crisis reaches record high levels with 2,202 deaths from opioids in 2017.
 This equals 17.2 deaths per 100,000 people, which surpasses the national average of 14.6 deaths per 100,000 people.
-Of course, this alone indicates the vital need for an opioid addiction rehab center in Illinois.
+Of course, this alone indicates the vital need for a substance abuse rehab center that specializes in opioid addiction in Illinois.

 Opioids have been used in the United States since the 1860s.
 Wounded soldiers in the war were treated with morphine to help dull the pain.
 However, soon the soldiers became dependent on the morphine.